sencha/electron-demo/README.md

 ## Build The App

-To build the application, do the following:
+To build the application, do the following at the root directory:

-    $ cd app
-    $ sencha app build --dev
+    $ sencha -cwd app app build --dev

 ## Run